Online Safety Amendment (Social Media Minimum Age) Act 2024

-The Online Safety Amendment (Social Media Minimum Age) Act 2024 (Cth) is an Australian act of parliament that aims to restrict the use of social media by minors under the age of 16.
-It is an amendment of the Online Safety Act 2021, and was passed by the Australian Parliament on 29 November 2024.
-The legislation imposes monetary punishments on social media companies that fail to take reasonable steps to prevent minors from creating accounts on their services.
-The provisions of the Act are expected to take force in December 2025.
+The Online Safety Amendment (Social Media Minimum Age) Act 2024 is an Australian act of parliament that prohibits minors under the age of 16 from holding an account on certain social media platforms.
+It is an amendment to the Online Safety Act 2021 and was passed by the Parliament of Australia on 29 November 2024.
+It imposes monetary penalties on social media companies that fail to take reasonable steps to prevent minors under 16 who are located in Australia from having accounts on their services.

+The legislation allows the government to determine which social media platforms must ban age‑restricted users and proclaim a date for the commencement of the ban, with those provisions taking effect on 10 December 2025.
+Facebook, Instagram, Reddit, Snapchat, TikTok, Twitter, Threads, Twitch, Kick, and YouTube were age‑restricted on 10 December 2025, with the possibility that more platforms may be added.

+The act is being challenged in the High Court by the Digital Freedom Project.